'Absolute Gains or Relative Gains' Kind of Misses the Point

 Students in my department spend a lot of time comparing/contrasting the two biggest “-isms” (so-called realism and liberalism) and the debate about whether states pursue “absolute gains” or “relative gains”.
 The “liberal” camp argues that states pursue “absolute gains” that benefit them overall, or words to that effect.
 The “realist” camp counter-argues that states do and should pursue only “relative gains” that privilege them more so than other potential rivals.
 There is often a discussion here about a prisoner’s dilemma, or a repeated prisoner’s dilemma that comes in tow.
 No matter, I remember this debate from when I was an undergraduate.
 I was reading the same stuff they are, and that was over 20 years ago.

-I was too naive to notice this when I was an undergraduate, but I see now that this debate misses the point entirely.
+I was too naive to notice this when I was an undergraduate, but I noticed it in graduate school that this debate misses the point entirely.
 While it looks like a “debate” that was apparently important enough to fell a lot of trees for paper to print the terms of it, this debate is rather silly and out of focus.
-My inspirations for this scorcher of a 🔥 #take come from R. Harrison Wagner and Robert Powell’s different takes on this.
+My inspirations for this scorcher of a 🔥 #take come from R. Harrison Wagner and Robert Powell’s different approaches to this stuff.
 I’ll (try to) elaborate.

 For one, Wagner (2007, p.
 41-2) will repeat some of the points made by Powell (to follow), though fn.
 60 emphasizes one major reason why I think this debate misses the point.
 If you come from a bargaining perspective, all gains are relative because all goods are divisible.
 No good that is important enough to potentially be militarized could be anything but divisible, and the division of it produces gains that can only be relative.
 That is: goods are zero-sum.
 In the classic case that I like to teach, two states are trying to proverbially divide a dollar and maximize their individual payouts in the process.
 The proverbial dollar could be the openness of State B to State A’s goods.
 It could be the division of territory.
 No matter what, there is no division possible of the good in question in which both sides are better off.
 One side getting a better deal means another side is getting a worse deal.
 Zero-sum goods can only produce “relative gains” in that way.